ADD CONDITION

 Nonclinical Toxicology

-This product contains no more than 25 mcg/L of aluminum.
-Research indicates that patients with impaired kidney function, including premature neonates, who receive parenteral levels of aluminum greater than 4 to 5 mcg/kg/day may accumulate aluminum at levels associated with central nervous system and bone toxicity.
-Tissue loading may occur at even lower rates of administration.
+The safety of the plastic used in the formulation has been confirmed through tests in animals, adhering to USP biological standards for plastic containers.
+Research indicates that patients with impaired kidney function, including premature neonates, who receive parenteral levels of aluminum exceeding 4 to 5 mcg/kg/day may accumulate aluminum at levels associated with central nervous system and bone toxicity.
+Tissue loading may occur even at lower rates of administration.

 Postmarketing Experience